jekyll2014/CameraServer/README.md

 "AllowBasicAuthentication": true - allow "Basic" authentication for video streams.
 Note that it is only safe to use "Basic" authentication via https connection.

 ## Planned features:
-- security improvements (limit unsuccessful authentication retries)
-- plain authentication option
 - Serilog logging
 - Web-based configuration interface
+- Image/video frame real-time resize
+- Video storage
-- Telegram video calls integration
+- Web link provisioning from Telegram